ThreeMammals/Ocelot/docs/features/routing.rst

 Routing
 =======

-Ocelot's primary functionality is to take incomeing http requests and forward them on to a downstream service.
-At the moment in the form of another http request (in the future this could be any transport mechanism).
+Ocelot's primary functionality is to take incoming http requests and forward them on to a downstream service.
+Ocelot currently only supports this in the form of another http request (in the future this could be any transport mechanism).

 Ocelot's describes the routing of one request to another as a ReRoute.
 In order to get